psh150204/LAS/README.md

 # Listen, Attend and Spell (LAS)

-PyTorch implementation of the paper 'Listen, Attend and Spell'
+PyTorch implementation of the paper 'Listen, Attend and Spell' (ICASSP 2016)

 * Requirements: Python 3, PyTorch
 * Dataset: librispeech-clean-100